DesmondNoel/ThreadMisdirection/README.md

 # ThreadMisdirection
-Attempts to obfuscate the purpose of a thread by modifying the entry point of the thread (get/set thread context)
+Attempts to obfuscate the purpose of a thread by modifying the entry point of the thread (get/set thread context) works on 86 or 64 bit programs.

 How does this work?